surfdog9/intro-to-git/readme.md

-git add .   - adds all files currently staged git add *.html   - adds all html files git add -A   - add all files and folders from current directory
+git add .   - adds all files currently staged git add *.html   - adds all html files git add *.<filetype>   - adds all files of specied file type git add -A   - add all files and folders from current directory

 git reset HEAD <file>   - removes file from staging area